biogeospatial/Biodiverse_publication_list/IndicesDevVersion.md

 ### Relative Phylogenetic Endemism, type 2 ###

 **Description:**   Relative Phylogenetic Endemism (RPE).
-The ratio of the tree's PE to a null model where PE is calculated using a tree where all branches are of equal length.
+The ratio of the tree's PE to a null model where PE is calculated using a tree where all non-zero branches are of equal length.

 **Subroutine:**   calc_phylo_rpe2